xinyun2000/Skills/introduction/02_core_concept.md

 2. Query(查询)

-   query the in-context information from the knowledge base, help LLM to answer the questions.
+   query the in-context information from the knowledge base, and help LLM to answer the questions.

-LLaMAIndex provides various tools to help users finish these two section conveniently.
+LLaMAIndex provides various tools to help users finish these two sections conveniently.